coolamit/ig-syntax-hiliter/readme.txt

 ###UPGRADING from v3.x###

-Just deactivate plugin in WordPress admin, delete the syntax_hilite.php file & "ig-syntax-hiliter" directory from plugins folder and follow the installation process below.
+Just deactivate plugin in WordPress admin, delete the syntax_hilite.php file & "ig_syntax_hilite" directory from plugins folder and follow the installation process below.
 That's quite easy!!

 ###UPGRADING from v2.1 or lower###